 Judge Robert G. Montgomery was elected Probate Judge by the people of Franklin County on November 2, 2010 and took office on January 1, 2011.
-He was re-elected to a new six-year term as Probate Judge on November 4, 2014.
+He was re-elected to a full six-year term as Probate Judge on November 4, 2014.
 By law, he serves as Administrative Judge of the Probate Division of the Common Pleas Courts and as the clerk of his own court.

 Judge Montgomery was appointed to the Probate Law and Procedure Committee for the Ohio Association of Probate Judges in 2013 and continues to serve on that committee which reviews issues and proposals that are relevant to Probate Courts.
 The committee also analyzes pending legislation which could affect Probate Courts.